-The visit to Poriah made a powerful impression on the young pioneers, who felt distant from rabbis and were estranged from religion in general.
+The visit to Poriah made a powerful impression on the young pioneers, who felt distant from rabbis and estranged from religion in general.
 Rav Kook spoke to them about Jewish values and the mitzvah of settling the Land.
 He spoke of the need to unite the entire nation with a connection of souls and spirits.

 “We need,” the rabbi proclaimed, “to bind together all Jews, from the elderly rabbi of Jerusalem, Rabbi Zonnenfeld, to the youngest laborer of Poriah.”

 We are fortunate to have Avraham Rosenblatt’s testimony of that evening.
-In a letter written nearly sixty years after the event, he described in detail the stirring encounter, vividly etched in his memory:
+In a letter written nearly sixty years after the event, he described in detail the stirring encounter, which remained vividly etched in his memory:

 I recall a beautiful episode that took place 57 years ago, when Rav Kook toured the moshavot in the Galilee.
 I was working on the Poriah farm near the town of Tiberius.
 At the time we were just a handful of sixty workers.
-In the end of Tishrei, 5674, we heard that Rav Kook, together with three other rabbis — Rabbis Zonnenfeld, Yadler, and Horowitz — were touring the isolated moshavot in the Galilee to encourage them to greater religious observance and purity.
+In the end of Tishrei, 5674, we heard that Rav Kook, together with three other rabbis — Rabbis Zonnenfeld, Yadler, and Horowitz — were touring the isolated moshavot in the Galilee to encourage greater religious observance and purity.